 - 1 tsp salt

-- 1 tsp freshly ground black pepper (or more to taste)
+- 1 tsp freshly ground black pepper (plus more to taste)

-- Cover bowl with plastic wrap and refrigerate for 30 minutes.
-If you are in a rush, you may skip this step, but the chicken will be more flavorful if you let it marinate in oil and spices
+- Cover the bowl with a plastic wrap and refrigerate for at least 30 minutes.
+If you are in a rush, you may skip this step, but the chicken will be more flavorful if you let it marinate in oil and spices.

-- Place chicken thighs on a skillet, one at a time, making sure they are not folded and lay flat on the skillet.
-Sear chicken thighs 1 minute or so per side over high heat, until nicely browned.
-If you use the full recipe you will need to do the cooking in two batches
+- Place the chicken thighs on the skillet, one at a time, making sure they are not folded and ensuring that they lay flat on the skillet.
+Sear chicken thighs for 1 minute or so per side, until nicely browned.

-- Reduce heat to medium-low, cover skillet with a lid and continue cooking for another 3-4 minutes, until fully done (internal temperature 165 F)
+- Reduce heat to medium-low, cover the skillet with a lid and continue cooking for another 3-4 minutes, until fully done (internal temperature 165 F).

 - Serve with your favorite side dish.
-Top with chopped green onions (optional)
+Sprinkle with chopped green onions and Italian parsley (optional).